 Thanks to Dr. Alfredo Rosati, I5UXJ for his contribution of the Tektronix 2782/2784 support code, Magnus Danielson for HP 4195A support, and Dmitry Teytelman for HP 4396A/B support.
 Advantest TR4172 code provided by Stefan Heinzmann.
 Ron Kittel, K8AQC, and Grant Hodgman, G8UBN provided extensive help with development and testing on the HP 3585A.
 Matt Ettus of Ettus Research provided access to the Advantest R3267, and Jack Smith, K8ZOA of Clifton Laboratories provided access to the Advantest R3463.
 Advantest R3131A support code was provided by Piotr Kaczmarzyk.
 Darren Storer, G7LWT provided access to the Advantest R3361A, while Dimitry Borzenko, 4Z5CP, provided access to the Anritsu MS8604A.

-The assistance of Had Allhands, K7MLR with the HP 3588A, and of Abdul Nizar of Synapse Product Development with the Agilent E4402B, is greatly appreciated.
+The assistance of Had Allhands, K7MLR with the HP 3588A, Abdul Nizar with the Agilent E4402B, and David Upchurch with the N9030A is greatly appreciated.

 Source code compilable with the free Microsoft Visual Studio Express package